-NEW RULES: Mandatory Masks in All Spaces, Prohibited Smoking Outdoors & Limited Nightlife
+NEW RULES Canary Islands: Mandatory Masks, Prohibited Smoking & Limited Nightlife

 The President of the Government of the Canary Islands, Ángel Víctor Torres, announces new preventive measures due to the continuous increase in the number of infections with COVID-19 in recent weeks.